 Step 2: Do your research.

-Finally, you need to start doing the research into the topic your ebook is on.
+Finally, start doing research into the topic your ebook is on.
 Whatever knowledge you already have on the subject, it’s a good idea to double check and supplement it with additional sources.
-Browse online, buy books on the subject, or head to the library to expand your own knowledge.
+Browse online, buy books on the subject, or head to the library to expand your knowledge.

 Then start organizing all that information into an outline that clarifies the shape your ebook will take.